dp9u0/awesome-stars/README.md

 - [what-happens-when](https://github.com/alex/what-happens-when) - An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?"
 - [linux-insides](https://github.com/0xAX/linux-insides) - A little bit about a linux kernel
 - [awesome-sysadmin](https://github.com/kahun/awesome-sysadmin) - A curated list of amazingly awesome open source sysadmin resources inspired by Awesome PHP.
+- [You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS) - A book series on JavaScript. @YDKJS on twitter.
 - [awesome-shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
 - [the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page
 - [awesome-algorithms](https://github.com/tayllan/awesome-algorithms) - A curated list of awesome places to learn and/or practice algorithms.